 There are loads of tracking available

-Users can simply take a snap of their receipts and attach to journal transactions through their mobile phones, which is then linked to the desktop version over cloud.
-There are registers for transactions being saved for future references as well as other events or transactions which have been saved for later.
+Users can simply take a snap of their receipts and attach them to journal transactions through their mobile phones, which are then linked to the desktop version over the cloud.
+There are registers for transactions being saved for future reference as well as other events or transactions which have been saved for later.